imthenachoman/How-To-Secure-A-Linux-Server/README.md

 Using SSH public/private keys is more secure than using a password.
 It also makes it easier and faster, to connect to our server because you don't have to enter a password.

-Check the [references](#ssh-key-references) below for more details but, at a high level, public/private keys work by using a pair .
+Check the [references](#ssh-key-references) below for more details but, at a high level, public/private keys work by using a pair of keys to verify identity.

 1. One key, the **public** key, **can only encrypt data**, not decrypt it
 1. The other key, the **private** key, can decrypt the data

 For SSH, a public and private key is created on the client.
 The public key is then securely transferred to the server you want to connect to.
 After this is done, SSH uses the public and private keys to verify identity and then establishing a secure connection.
 Identity is verified by the server encrypting a challenge message with the public key, then sending it to the client.
-If the client cannot decrypt the challenge, the identity can't be verified and a connection will not be established.
+If the client cannot decrypt the challenge message with the private key, the identity can't be verified and a connection will not be established.

 They are considered more secure because you need the private key to establish an SSH connection.
 If you set [`PasswordAuthentication no` in `/etc/ssh/sshd_config`](#PasswordAuthentication), then SSH won't let you connect without the private key.